-The 3rd quarter of the year 2020, the Company generated its revenue from construction activities as the government allowed real estate contractors to operate.
+The 2nd quarter of the year 2020, the Company generated its revenue from construction activities and was affected by the lockdown implement by the government during the 2020Q2 period.
 The Management expects that Company will still continue to engage in construction until such time that its plan to engage into real estate business is pursued.